matter-labs/era-contracts/docs/settlement_contracts/zkchain_basics.md

 ## ValidatorTimelock

 An intermediate smart contract between the validator EOA account and the ZK chain diamond contract.
-Its primary purpose is to provide a trustless means of delaying batch execution without modifying the main zkSync contract. zkSync actively monitors the chain activity and reacts to any suspicious activity by freezing the chain.
+Its primary purpose is to provide a trustless means of delaying batch execution without modifying the main ZKsync contract.
+ZKsync actively monitors the chain activity and reacts to any suspicious activity by freezing the chain.
 This allows time for investigation and mitigation before resuming normal operations.